faction23/conformer/README.md

 # Conformer

-Conformer is a dependency free ie9 and up library for matching container heights focusing on speed.
+Conformer is a dependency free ie9 and up library for matching container heights.

 It is AMD/Common enabled as well as living on the window if it needs to, and available through NPM and Bower.